The is the best time of the year for biggest NFL upsets and football wild wins, is in the dead winter of January!

-The four division champions from each conference (the team in each division with the best regular season won-lost-tied record), which are seeded 1 through 4 based on their regular season won-lost-tied record.
-Two wild card qualifiers (those non-division champions with the conference's best won-lost-tied percentages), which are seeded 5 and 6.
+The four division champions from each conference (the team in each division with the best regular season won-lost-tied record) are seeded 1 through 4 based on their regular season won-lost-tied record.
+Two wild card qualifiers (non-division champions with the conference's best won-lost-tied percentages) are seeded 5 and 6.

 The 1 and the 2 seeds from each conference receive a bye in the first round, which entitles these teams to automatically advance to the second round, the Divisional Playoff games, to face the Wild Card survivors.

-The two surviving teams from the Divisional Playoff games meet in Conference Championship games, with the winners of those contests going on to face one another in the Super Bowl.
+The two surviving teams from the Divisional Playoffs meet in Conference Championship games, with the winners of those contests going on to face one another in the Super Bowl.

 In the past you couldn't start figuring out the NFL playoff picture until Week 10.
 Two rules always factored into the process:

-Rule No. 1: Teams can't clinch a playoff spot in the first two months, but they can definitely screw one up.
+Rule No. 1: Teams can't clinch a playoff spot in the first two months, but they can definitely lose one.
 Make sure you find those one or two teams who have already damaged their playoff chances.

 Rule No. 2: Since it's always better to peak in January instead of November, it's always better to project ahead instead of judging what already happened.